dortania/OpenCore-Install-Guide/AMD/AMD-USB-map.md

 * Add missing USB ports that macOS didn't automatically add
 * Remove unwanted devices like intel Bluetooth conflicting with Broadcom's
 * Stability by removing USB port limit patches

+For a more user-friendly guide, see Aleksander's post: [Why you need to care about USB mapping](https://aplus.rs/2020/usb-mapping-why/)

 # Backstory to USB on macOS

 For the best explainer, please read Corp's [USB map guide](https://usb-map.gitbook.io/project/terms-of-endearment).
 For the lazy here's a super quick explainer: